Are you following us on Facebook? Please do!

 Oh my goodness.
 THIS.
 SOUP.
 I'm completely addicted.
 I just couldn't stop eating it.
 It's the perfect amount of sour and savory and the thickness is just right.
 I'm just in love with it.
 The kind of love where you want to eat it for dinner and breakfast.
 I know you get me.

 I'm not really sure where my adoration of dill pickles hails from.
 I do know my Mom ate an entire jar one hot August night when she went into labor with me.
-And my Dad and I used to eat copious amounts of dill pickle and mayonnaise sandwiches just because we loved them so much.
+And my Dad and I used to eat copious amounts of dill pickle sandwiches just because we loved them so much.
 He would have adored this soup.
 Don't worry Dad I ate enough for both of us.

 This is also a quick and easy meal, taking no longer than 30 minutes to make.